-The issue of employer responsibility was explored more recently by the decision of the NSW Court of Appeal in Department of Education & Training v MT [2006]

-NSWCA 270.
-According to Johnston's case summary, this case was on appeal from the ADT Appeal Panel, which had found that the Department breached several Information Privacy Principles when MT's soccer coach, a schoolteacher at MT's school, accessed medical information about MT from the school file and disclosed it to the President of a soccer club (which was not connected to the school).
-The Department had not disputed that the teacher's conduct in accessing MT's school file was a breach by the Department of the security principle, but argued in the Court of Appeal that it was not liable for the teacher's conduct beyond this point (i.e. for breaches of other IPPs), because the teacher was not acting in his role as a teacher, for a purpose authorised by the Department, when he used and disclosed the information about MT.
+The issue of employer responsibility was explored more recently by the decision of the NSW Court of Appeal in Department of Education & Training v MT.14 This case was on appeal from the ADT Appeal Panel, who found that the Department breached several IPPs when MT's soccer coach, a schoolteacher at MT's school, accessed medical information about MT from the school file and disclosed it to the President of a soccer club (which was not connected to the school).
+The Department had not disputed that it breached the security principle, by not taking steps to prevent the teacher's actions, but argued in the Court of Appeal that it was not liable for the teacher's conduct beyond this point (i.e. for breaches of other IPPs), because the teacher was not acting in his role as a teacher, for a purpose authorised by the Department, when he used and disclosed the information about MT.
 The Department maintained that the teacher's conduct was for the purposes of the soccer club, for which the Department was not responsible.
-The Court agreed.
-Johnston explains:
+The Court of Appeal agreed.

-"Section 4(4) of the PPIP Act defines information as "held" by an agency where the information is in the possession or control of an employee or agent "in the course" of the employment or agency.
+Section 4(4) of the PPIPA defines information as "held" by an agency where the information is in the possession or control of an employee or agent "in the course" of the employment or agency.
 The Court of Appeal regarded this provision as indicating an intention to restrict the liability of agencies to circumstances where employees are acting in the course of their employment.
 The Court of Appeal observed that a separate provision, section 62(1), prohibits employees using or disclosing personal information otherwise that in connection with their official functions.
-The interaction of section 62(1) with section 12(c), a provision concerned with the "holding" of information, limits the extent to which conduct of employees can be attributed to agencies."
+The interaction of section 62(1) with section 12(c), a provision concerned with the "holding" of information, limits the extent to which conduct of employees can be attributed to agencies.